emiberndt/Interactive-Frontend-Mini-Project/README.md

+# Code Institute
-# Interactive Frontend Mini Project
+## Interactive Frontend Mini Project

 This project shows how to take the JavaScript that I've learned throughout the *Interactive Frontend* module, and implement it in a real-world project - in this case a resume site.